 What Does Wrongful Death Mean and What Does It Involve?

-When a person is injured and some else is at fault, legal claims can be brought against the wrongdoer to try and compensate the injured person for their losses.
-When the injured person died as a result of the wrongdoer’s acts—either negligent or intentional—it changes the nature of the legal claim that can be brought.
-A loved one’s wrongful death can be caused by a number of different wrongful acts but some of the most common scenarios involve the following: Workplace hazards
+When a person is injured and someone else is at fault, legal claims can be brought against the wrongdoer to try and compensate the injured person for their losses.
+If the injured person died as a result of the wrongdoer's acts—either negligent or intentional—it changes the nature of the legal claim that can be brought.
+A loved one's wrongful death can be caused by a number of different wrongful acts.
+Some of the most common scenarios involve the following:

 - Truck accidents